 Virginia Beach is no doubt the most preeminent beach destination for visitors to the state, but there’s nothing secluded or “off the beaten path” about it — it’s a straight-up tourist town.
 Luckily, travelers will find the antidote just 15 miles south at Sandbridge Beach.
 The sand and surf here are pristine and, surprisingly, most of the crowds know nothing of it.
 The adjacent Back Bay National Wildlife Refuge is a lovely place to explore, and nearby False Cape State Park is perfect for hiking or kayaking.

 When most travelers think of the Florida Keys, they think of a picturesque island paradise where the daiquiris never stop flowing and every hotel alarm clock is preprogrammed to wake you up to “Margaritaville.”
 That’s all (mostly) true.
 But, it surprises first-timers to learn that the Florida Keys are, let’s say, “lacking” in amazing beaches.
 Because of the currents and general geography around the archipelago, most beaches here tend to be rocky and bland.
 Sombrero Beach is the rare exception.
-Among the Keys, it’s the closest thing you’ll find to a traditional Caribbean beach — soft white sand, mangroves and swaying palm trees, and the brilliant turquoise waters of the Atlantic Ocean.
-This is a true, rarely crowded locals beach where it’s not uncommon, particularly in low season, to have most of the sand to yourself.
+Among the Keys, it’s the closest thing you’ll find to a traditional Caribbean beach — soft white sand, mangroves, and swaying palm trees, and the brilliant turquoise waters of the Atlantic Ocean.

 Block Island, Rhode Island

 They don’t call Rhode Island “The Ocean State” for nothing.
 Don’t let its diminutive size fool you.
 It boasts a staggering amount of coastline.
 But some of the best beaches are actually offshore.
 Head to Block Island (Little Rhody’s answer to Martha’s Vineyard), where much of the island is officially preserved, guaranteeing a pristine feeling to it all.
 Take the steep 141 wooden steps down to Mohegan Bluffs — arguably the most beautiful beach in New England and one of the most beautiful in the country.
-It’s raw, rugged, and rarely too crowded.
 It’s ideal for everything from sunbathing to hiking to surfing.

 Outer Banks, North Carolina